NVR System FAQ

 ii.
 Pair the camera and IO

 i.
-Wake PTZ Control Panel up
+Open PTZ Control Panel

 ii.
 Define the camera as PTZ camera